Lab lessons: Halo Ink founder shares SMB Lab takeaways

-W. P. Carey is pioneering a program to give Arizona’s small and medium-sized businesses (SMB) access to the resources they need to thrive.
-The SMB Lab is a first-of-its-kind initiative designed to connect Arizona’s SMB community with faculty and students, business leaders, and development professionals.
-Read about the SMB Lab’s origin here.
+W. P. Carey is pioneering a program to give Arizona's small and medium-sized businesses (SMBs) the resources they need to thrive.
+The SMB Lab is a first-of-its-kind initiative to connect Arizona's SMB community with faculty, students, business leaders, and development professionals.
+Read about the SMB Lab's origin here.

 Question: How did you get involved with the SMB Lab?

-Q: What did the lab process look like?
+Q: What was the lab process?
 What issues did you discuss?

 A: Three of us represented Halo Ink at the lab, and they asked us what struggles they could help with.
 At that time, our biggest point of failure was our sales process.
-We didn't have a sales team — it was myself and my girlfriend.
+We didn't have a sales team — my girlfriend and I were the sales team.
 And then we had zero web and social media presence.
 We had a business that was growing over 60% year-to-year.
 But our goals are not 60% year-to-year growth.
 Our goal is exponential growth.

 Q: What feedback did you receive?